The Dragon Family: Plot

 Ka-chung finds Allan in Taiwan and tells him what happened and they return to Hong Kong after Allan bids farewell to his girlfriend.
-Back Hong Kong, Ka-chung and Allan tail Tsui, who is running for district council, taking photos of him hoping to find an opportunity to kill him, before reuniting with Ka-wah, who is working as a pimp to support his mother.
+Back in Hong Kong, Ka-chung and Allan tail Tsui, who is running for district council, taking photos of him hoping to find an opportunity to kill him, before reuniting with Ka-wah, who is working as a pimp to support his mother.
 However, Ka-chung gets into an argument with Ka-wah when the latter forbids him to seek revenge against their father's wish and the fact that the former is inexperienced in combat.
 However, Ka-chung proves his skills in a brief scuffle with Ka-wah, who admonishes Ka-chung about the risk of losing their lives while seeking revenge and leaving their kidney disease-ridden mother all by herself.
 Ka-chung and Allan agree with Ka-wah and Ka-wah leads them to see their mother in the boat only to see her getting burned alive by Tsui's henchmen who set the boat on fire.

-After paying respects to their mother in front of her tombstone, Ka-wah, Ka-chung and Allan beat up and capture Kui at a bar and force him to bring them to Tsui.
-Kui brings the three to Tsui's drug factory, where Ka-chung holds Kui hostage with a shotgun and enter through the front door.
-Shortly after, a gun fight breaks out while Tsui is doing a drug trade with a foreign buyer at the upper floor.
-Kui is killed in the chaos and Ka-chung kills a couple of henchmen before Ka-wah and Allan jump in through a window glass and joining him to take out the rest of the thugs before heading upstairs for Tsui.
-As the three reach the upper floor, they are held at gunpoint by Tsui and more henchmen and forced to drop their guns before Ka-wah fires a shotgun hidden inside in his pants.
-Ka-wah fights one of Tsui's henchman, Ka-chung fights Tsui, while Allan fights the foreign drug buyer.
-After Ka-wah kills the henchman, he helps Ka-chung fight off Tsui before Allan brings in a bottle a alcohol with a flaming piece of fabric.
+After paying respects to their mother in front of her tombstone, Ka-wah, Ka-chung and Allan capture and beat up Kui at a bar and force him to bring them to Tsui.
+Kui brings the three to Tsui's drug factory, where Ka-chung holds Kui hostage with a shotgun and enters through the front door.
+Shortly after, a gunfight breaks out while Tsui is doing a drug trade with a foreign buyer on the upper floor.
+Kui is killed in the chaos and Ka-chung kills a couple of henchmen before Ka-wah and Allan jump in through a window glass and join him to take out the rest of the thugs before heading upstairs for Tsui.
+As the three reach the upper floor, they are held at gunpoint by Tsui and more henchmen and forced to drop their guns before Ka-wah fires a shotgun hidden in his pants.
+Ka-wah fights one of Tsui's henchmen, Ka-chung fights Tsui, while Allan fights the foreign drug buyer.
+After Ka-wah kills the henchman, he helps Ka-chung fight off Tsui before Allan brings in a bottle of alcohol with a flaming piece of fabric.
 Allan hands the bottle to Ka-chung, who throws it at Tsui, who is set on fire and crashes out the window to his death.